-One excellent feature that the Azure Functions provides is that we can able to debug our Azure functions with the help of Visual Studio IDE or Visual Studio Code.
-In this article, we will discuss how to do this using both of the IDEs.
+One excellent feature that Azure Functions provides is that we can debug our Azure functions with the help of Visual Studio IDE or Visual Studio Code.
+This article will discuss how to do this using both IDEs.

 Table of Contents